 As part of our audit, we made enquiries of the management to understand the process they have adopted to assess the potential impact of climate change on the financial statements.
-As disclosed in the Corporate Governance Report on page 14, management considers that the impact of climate change does not give rise to a material impact on financial statements the Company has no direct employees and minimal direct impact on the environment, with the Investment Manager being responsible for the management of the portfolio including discussions with the STC in relation to their corporate governance practices and wider community responsibilities.
+As disclosed in the Director's Report on page 9, the Board considers that the impact of climate change does not give rise to a material impact on financial statements as the Company has no direct employees and minimal direct impact on the environment.
+The Investment Manager is responsible for the management of the portfolio including discussions with the STC in relation to their corporate governance practices and wider community responsibilities.
 We used our knowledge of the Company to evaluate management's assessment.
-We have also read the Annual Report to consider whether the disclosures in relation to climate change made in the other information within the Annual Report are materiality consistent with the financial statements and our knowledge obtained in our audit
+We have also read the annual report to consider whether the disclosures in relation to climate change made in the other information within the annual report are materiality consistent with the financial statements and our knowledge obtained during our audit.